suyashk12/cgm_science/TDP_utilities/TDP_readme.txt

 Available TDP models use the extragalactic UVB prescription from HM05 (Haardt and Madau 2001), or HM12 (Haardt and Madau 2012).
 However, latest updates to the UVB from KS19 (Khaire and Srianand 2019) and FG20 (Faucher-Giguere 2020) have not been incorporated under a TDP framework.
-Kumar et al. 2024b (in prep) consider TDP fractions under the KS19 and FG20 UVBs, as well as compare TDP models with absorption line measurements.
+Kumar et al. 2025 consider TDP fractions under the KS19 and FG20 UVBs, as well as compare TDP models with absorption line measurements.

 If you would like to use the exact a TDP grid using FG20 at z=1, you can download it here -